-Language and Literacy Education (2019)
+Language and Literacy Education (2021)

-Language and Literacy Education encompasses the teaching and learning of literacy, reading and writing, literature, and language and languages in the compulsory sector.
+This subject focuses on the teaching and learning of literacy, reading and writing, literature, and language and languages in the compulsory sector.
 It also includes contexts beyond schooling such as academic literacy and writing in tertiary contexts, and literacy for adults in the community and in workplaces.

 On this page

 - Prescriptions for the PGDip(LangLitEd)

 - 500 Level